Learn Why the CST™ 282 is the Best Portable Stick Welder for the Jobsite | MillerWelds

 A new stick/TIG welder from Miller can help operators meet the need for portability and performance on the jobsite.

-The new CST™ 282 is designed for jobsite stick and TIG welding, providing 282 amps of stick welding performance.
-It delivers lightweight portability and the flexibility to be plugged into any source of primary power on the jobsite — so operators can get the work done in any location.
+Miller designed the new CST™ 282 for jobsite stick and TIG welding, providing 282 amps of stick welding performance.
+It delivers lightweight portability and flexibility for plugging into any source of primary power — to complete work in any location.

 Designed for stick welding in construction, repair and shipbuilding, the machine has a fast-reacting arc that offers flexibility to operators.
 Benefits of the new CST 282 stick welder include:

-• Reduced weight: Weighing just 34.6 pounds, the CST 282 is 6 pounds (15%) lighter than the previous CST model and 19 pounds (35%) lighter than similar competitive machines.
+- Reduced weight: Weighing just 34.6 pounds, the CST 282 is 6 pounds (15%) lighter than the previous CST model.
+It is also 19 pounds (35%) lighter than similar competitive machines.

-• Flexibility for primary power and cable connections: The CST 282 includes Auto-Line power management technology — the first time this technology has been included in the CST lineup.
+- Flexibility for primary power and cable connections: The CST 282 includes Auto-Line power management technology — the first time the CST lineup features this technology.
 With Auto-Line technology, the CST 282 delivers consistent, powerful arcs using single-phase or three-phase electrical service from 208 to 575 volts — even dirty power with dips and spikes.
-Any voltage spikes are rejected, and dips are smoothed by the machine, which helps protect arc quality and ensure operators can get high-quality arcs from virtually any power source.
+The machine rejects any voltage spikes and smooths dips, which helps protect arc quality and ensure operators can get high-quality arcs from virtually any power source.
 In addition, the new Miller-exclusive universal output connector system can be used with either Tweco or Dinse-style connectors.
-Operators can convert the machine from one connector style to another — without having to take the machine apart or deal with adapters.
+Operators can convert the machine from one connector style to another without taking the machine apart or dealing with adapters.
 This compatibility adds convenience and flexibility on the jobsite.
-Operators can also work anywhere there is AC power with the CST 282, providing better flexibility for a range of jobsites.
+Operators can also work anywhere with AC power with the CST 282, providing better flexibility for a range of jobsites.
 Simply plug the machine in and the system automatically adapts to the primary voltage it’s connected to, with no manual linking needed.
-Welding power sources with Auto-Line technology also draw less primary amperage, so more equipment can be run on one source.
+Welding power sources with Auto-Line technology also draw less primary amperage, so operations can run more equipment on one source.

-• Simplified and accurate interface: The CST 282 provides simplicity for operators, with a push-button interface that uses welder’s language to improve ease of use.
+- Simplified and accurate interface: The CST 282 provides simplicity for operators, with a push-button interface that uses welder’s language to improve ease of use.
 Operators can see with a glance at the front panel how the machine is set up.
-In addition, the machine’s digital meter comes standard and provides more precise control when presetting or monitoring welding amperage, so welders can be assured of their proper settings.
-The meters also make it easier to comply with the quality standards of a weld procedure, since operators know exactly the parameters they are welding with.
+In addition, the machine’s digital meter comes standard and provides more precise control when presetting or monitoring welding amperage, assuring welders they have proper settings.
+The meters also make it easier to comply with quality standards, since operators know exactly the parameters they are welding with.
 The power source also includes voltage reducing device (VRD) technology that reduces output voltage when the operator isn’t welding.

-Stick welders are the bread and butter on many jobsites and are critical for the small welding jobs or repairs that pop up on a regular basis.
+Stick welders are standard on jobsites and are critical for the small welding jobs or repairs that regularly pop up.
 In addition, a machine with TIG welding capabilities delivers multiprocess benefits for jobs that require both processes.
 To keep those small welding tasks from adding up — and putting you behind schedule — choose a portable, reliable and easy-to-use power source that will get the job done every time.